Stratified Permutational Berry--Esseen Bounds and Their Applications to Statistics: Suboptimal Results Based on Existing BEBs

 \end{coro}

-By Corollary \ref{coro:order fewstrata}, the BEB in Proposition \ref{prop:fewstrata} is of order $O(K^{1/2}/n^{1/4})$ if each stratum contributes asymptotically the same order to the variance and outcomes have finite sixth moments.
-It is useful when $K=o( n^{1/2} )$, which occurs in Regime \ref{small strata}.
+In Corollary \ref{coro:order fewstrata}, the BEB in Proposition \ref{prop:fewstrata} is of order $O(K^{1/2}/n^{1/4})$ if each stratum contributes asymptotically the same order to the variance and outcomes have finite $6+\varepsilon$th moments.
+Therefore, Corollary \ref{coro:order fewstrata} is useful when $K=o( n^{1/2} )$, which occurs in Regime \ref{small strata}.
 We cannot derive CLTs based on this bound when the growth rate of $K$ exceeds $ n^{1/2}$.
 Therefore, the bounds are not useful in Regimes \ref{large strata} and \ref{mixture}.

 Both Proposition \ref{prop:smallstrata} and Proposition \ref{prop:fewstrata} are useful for one particular regime, but cannot cover the other and the general Regime \ref{mixture}.
+We can combine Propositions \ref{prop:smallstrata} and \ref{prop:fewstrata} to derive a $L^1$ BEB using the sub-additivity of the Wasserstein distance (see Section \ref{subsec:combination of proposition 23} in the Supplementary Material).
+However, it is not easy to use this strategy to obtain the BEB with the optimal convergence rate because the Kolmogorov distance lacks sub-additivity.
 In Section \ref{sec:BEB Stein} below, we will derive a BEB that can deal with all possible stratification regimes.